• Skip to main content

 • Owners paying themselves W-2 wages

-• Multi-entity or real estate–adjacent businesses
+• Multi-entity or real-estate-adjacent businesses

-Why Proactive S-Corporation Tax Planning Matters
+Why S-Corporation Tax Planning Strategies Matter

-S-corps don’t fail tax-wise because of complexity — they fail because decisions are made too late.
+S-Corporations don’t fail tax-wise because of complexity — they fail because decisions are made too late.

 At Madsen and Company, we specialize in:

-• Proactive S-corp tax planning
+• Proactive S-Corporation tax planning services

 • Small business advisory